What is Weddingbee?

 I’m from the press and I’d like to interview someone from Weddingbee.
 Who do I contact?

 Weddingbee’s editors provide a knowledgeable source for print and digital writers seeking quotes on marriage, weddings, trends and advice.
-See our Press page for our latest media features, and contact cathy (at) weddingbee (dot) com for interview information.
+See our Press page for our latest media features, and contact admin (at) weddingbee (dot) com for interview information.